Red Bull Salzburg start Daka and Mwepu vs Lokomotiv Moscow | Goal.com

 Here is our starting 1️⃣1️⃣ for the #UCL game against @FCRBS_en 🔥#SALFCLM pic.twitter.com/urNWpnoUxu— FC Lokomotiv Moscow (@fclokomotiv_eng) October 21, 2020

-For Lokomotiv Moscow, Guinea international Francois Kamano and Cape Verde's Ze Luis will start proceedings as substitutes bench.
+For Lokomotiv Moscow, Guinea international Francois Kamano and Cape Verde's Ze Luis will start proceedings on the substitutes bench.